In: Creating, Hard Stuff, Life,

 Which is really just my motherly way of saying:

-Take it easy on yourself, honey.
+Take it easy on yourself.
 And learn how to make your own banana pancakes.

 Sometimes, the best way to be taken care of, is by actually taking care.